The 2015 Senator Paul Simon Award Competition is now closed.

 The Simon Award for Comprehensive Internationalization is granted to a limited number of institutions each year—usually no more than five.
-In addition, NAFSA’s Senator Paul Simon Spotlight Award is presented to institutions that highlight innovation and creativity in a specific area of internationalization, rather than for comprehensive work across all aspects of the college/university.
+In addition, NAFSA’s Senator Paul Simon Spotlight Award is presented to no more than three institutions that highlight innovation and creativity in a specific area of internationalization, rather than for comprehensive work across all aspects of the college/university.

-The following institutions are the five recipients of the 2013 Senator Paul Simon Award for Comprehensive Internationalization and three recipients of the 2013 Senator Paul Simon Spotlight Award.
-Watch related videos on the right of NAFSA's president, Fanta Aw, and presidents from the winning schools.
+The following institutions are the four recipients of the 2014 Senator Paul Simon Award for Comprehensive Internationalization and three recipients of the 2014 Senator Paul Simon Spotlight Award.

-The NAFSA selection committee for the 2013 awards included:
+The NAFSA selection committee for the 2015 awards includes:

-- Joseph Rogers (College of Saint Benedict/Saint John’s University)
+- Joseph Rogers, Chair (College of Saint Benedict and Saint John’s University)